ucsc-ospo/ucsc-ospo.github.io/content/report/osre23/ucsc/admin/20221106-admin/index.md

   - In that same directory include a picture and call it `featured.png` (also supports `.jpg`, `.jpeg`)
 - Commit to your fork and make a pull request and [email OSRE Admins](mailto:ospo-info-group@ucsc.edu/) (currently: Stephanie Lieggi, Carlos Maltzahn).

-### Example frontmatter
+### Example frontmatter and text body
 ```
 ---
-title: "Writing a blog about your OSRE 2023 project"
+title: "YOUR TITLE"
-subtitle: "Starting with OSRE 2023 we ask student contributors to blog!"
+subtitle: "YOUR SUBTITLE (OPTIONAL)"
-summary: "This is now common practice and an efficient way to track activities within OSRE projects.
-Include links to proposals, presentations, reports, and experience."
+summary:
 authors: [USERNAME]
 tags: ["osre23"]
 categories: []